learn-co-curriculum/javascript-promises/README.md

 ## Summary

 Promises allow us to execute asynchronous code, and then delay the execution of other code.
 Promises are used by initializing a new promise object, which receives an executor function.
 The executor is immediately called.
-In the executor function is generally some asynchronous code.
+In the executor function, is generally some asynchronous code.
 The executor function takes an argument, which references the "resolve" function.
 The resolve function is declared as an argument to the promise's `then` method.
 This resolve function is generally then executed from inside of asynchronous code.
 With this, promises allow a developer to execute code asynchronous code, and not have code that relies on the asynchronous code execute until specified.
 A developer can easily specify what that code is by placing it inside of the function argument to the promise's `then` method.

 ## Resources